gigapipehq/loggen/README.md

   loggen run [flags]

 Flags:
-  -k, --api-key string          API key to use for authenticating with qryn Cloud (default "abc") -s, --api-secret string       API key to use for authenticating with qryn Cloud (default "cba") -h, --help                    help for run
+  -k, --api-key string          API key to use for authenticating with qryn Cloud (default "") -s, --api-secret string       API key to use for authenticating with qryn Cloud (default "") -f, --format string           format to use when sending logs (default "logfmt") -h, --help                    help for run
-  -l, --labels stringToString   labels for each log (default []) -r, --rate int                number of logs to generate per second (default 100) -t, --timeout duration        length of time to run the generator before exiting (default 30s)
+  -l, --labels stringToString   labels for each log (default []) -r, --rate int                number of logs to generate per second (default 100) -d, --timeout duration        length of time to run the generator before exiting (default 30s)

 Global Flags:
-  -m, --enable-metrics   Enable collection of Prometheus metrics (default true) -o, --enable-traces    Enable collection of OpenTelemetry traces (default true)
+  -m, --enable-metrics   Enable collection of Prometheus metrics (default true) -t, --enable-traces    Enable collection of OpenTelemetry traces (default true)
 ```

 #### Server mode